MuhammadAsif46/Learn-MongoDB/19. interview-questions/README.md

 cannot be removed.
 However, it can be modified if necessary, though this is not recommended as it may lead to data inconsistency.

+---

+- What is the difference between insert() and insertMany() operations in MongoDB?

+**Answer**: insert() is used to insert a single document into a collection, while insertMany() allows for the insertion of multiple documents in a single operation. insertMany() is more efficient for bulk inserts.

+---

+- Explain how MongoDB's aggregation framework works.
+What are some common stages used in an aggregation pipeline?

+**Answer**: The aggregation framework in MongoDB allows for processing data in a pipeline, where each stage transforms the data.
+Common stages include:

+- $match: Filters documents based on a condition.
+- $group: Groups documents by a specified key and performs aggregation operations.
+- $sort: Sorts documents.
+- $project: Reshapes the documents by including/excluding fields.
+- $lookup: Performs a left join with another collection.

+---

+- How does MongoDB handle transactions, and what is the significance of multi-document transactions?

+**Answer**: MongoDB supports multi-document transactions, which allow for ACID-compliant operations across multiple documents or collections.
+This ensures that either all operations within a transaction are applied, or none are, providing consistency and reliability in complex operations.

+---

+- What are the pros and cons of embedding documents versus using references in MongoDB?

+Embedding (Pros):
+- Better performance for read operations.
+- Simpler queries.

+Embedding (Cons):
+- Can lead to large documents and duplication of data.

+References (Pros):
+- More normalized data structure.
+- Reduces duplication.

+References (Cons):
+- Requires additional queries (joins) which can be slower.

+---

+- What is the difference between updateOne(), updateMany(), and replaceOne() in MongoDB?

+**Answer**:

+- updateOne(): Updates the first document that matches the query criteria.
+- updateMany(): Updates all documents that match the query criteria.
+- replaceOne(): Replaces the entire document with a new one, based on the query criteria.